NOIST1611/KRNL/v0.1.0/documentation/drivers/LedButtonDriver.md

 ---

-## 🎭 Event System
+##  Event System

 The driver uses `BetterEvents` to notify your application when the button is interacted with.
-This is the preferred way to handle input in KRNL.

 ### `btn.OnPressed`
 A signal that fires exactly once when the button is pushed down.